-Then I went through every tutorial Restored316 has for the versatile Darling theme*.
+Then I went through every tutorial Restored316* has for the versatile Darling theme*.
 (You can find all tutorials for the Darling WordPress theme here.)
 I installed a slider (that I don’t have any longer), widgets on the homepage, in the header and sidebar and learned that not every widget works in every space.
 Also, I learned a lot from the Restored316 blog.

-For example, the links in the footer area (on the left) are made of these text widgets as well as the clickable About-image on the right, while the other two are the normal social sharing (bottom left) and subscription widgets (middle, meanwhile replaced by a custom html widget containing code from my email service provider MailerLite* that I highly recommend).
+For example, the links in the footer area (on the left) are made of these text widgets (now “Custom html widget”) as well as the clickable About-image on the right, while the other two are the normal social sharing (bottom left) and subscription widgets (middle, meanwhile replaced by a custom html widget containing code from my email service provider MailerLite* that I highly recommend).
 You can put more or different stuff there, of course.
 And in the meantime, I have also changed the background color from gray to blush pink via the CSS stylesheet.
 (I just needed to change the hex color code.)

 It took some time to figure out how and where widgets work and what’s not working.
 But trust me, if I could work my way through this, you can, too!
 Only look at my amateurish drafts!
 This should boost your confidence.

-I am still right in the middle of designing and branding.
-I try to make my blog look nice and reflect what I’m all about.
+I am always working on designing and branding.
+I try to make my WordPress blog look nice and reflect what I’m all about.
 And of course, keep it organized and easy to navigate.
 Not so easy sometimes but I am happy with my progress until now.
 I still want to make many changes and tweaks and I still need to find out about a lot of things.
 But I’m determined to keep moving until I truly love my website design.

 I hope this post is somewhat helpful.
 Did you already get a premium wordpress theme?
 What are you struggling with in your ongoing journey to a beautiful design?